TaliaferroLab/OINC-seq/README.md

 PIGPEN performs this by using [varscan](http://varscan.sourceforge.net/using-varscan.html) to find SNP positions.
 These locations are then excluded from all future analyses.
 Varscan parameters are controled by the PIGPEN parameters `--SNPcoverage` and `--SNPfreq` that control the depth and frequency required to call a SNP.
 We recommend being aggressive with these parameters.
 We often set them to 20 and 0.02, respectively.

 PIGPEN performs this SNP calling on control alignment files (`--controlBams`) in which the intended oxidation did not occur.
 PIGPEN will use the union of all SNPs found in these files for masking.
-Whether or not to call SNPs at all (you definitely should) is controlled by `--useSNPs`.
+Whether or not to call SNPs at all (you probably should) is controlled by `--useSNPs`.

 This process can be time consuming.
 At the end, a file called **merged.vcf** is created in the current working directory.
 If this file is present, PIGPEN will assume that it should be used for SNP masking, allowing the process of identifying SNPs to be skipped.